MaltbyTom/MaltbyTom/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I've spent the last 15 years making mead, a wine-strength alcohol made from honey.
 Before that, my primary career was industrial control and measurement software, with side contracts in business software databasing, graphic design, and web presence / content generation for various clients.

-I plan on addding my Pygame project shortly.
+I have added my first Pygame project.
 I had 2 hours of learning Python last Summer, and otherwise hadn't ever spent time on it, but I used to learn new languages frequently.
 This is a 40 hour start on the project; all the time I could steal over last weekend.